 Sudden Behavioral Changes in Children With Lyme Disease

-After 37 years treating Lyme disease, I have treated middle and high school students whose severe oppositional behavior improved with antibiotic treatment.
-In some cases, what initially appeared to be a psychiatric disorder reflected neurologic symptoms of tick-borne infection.
+In some cases, what appears to be a psychiatric disorder may reflect neurologic symptoms of tick-borne infection.

 These behavioral symptoms may occur as part of pediatric Lyme disease, where neurologic and inflammatory effects of infection may disrupt emotional regulation, impulse control, and stress tolerance.